 The church’s exterior construction is typical of the simple rustic style of the old churches of the Conwy valley.
-The entrance was originally on the north wall, where the blocked-up doorway can be seen surmounted by a cyclopean arch – a huge single stone roughly carved to form an arch.
-The south chapel was probably added later, which would have required the roof to be taken off; evidence of raising the roofline can be seen on the east gable.
+The entrance was originally on the north wall, where, outside, the blocked-up doorway can be seen surmounted by a cyclopean arch – a huge single stone roughly carved to form an arch.
+The south chapel could have been added later, though there is no evidence of this.
 Inside, there was a gallery above the south chapel, lit by a skylight.
 The bell turret predates the nineteenth century; the bell is dated 1623, but may have been ‘recycled’ from a earlier site.

 In 1837, the chapel was extensively renovated at the expense of the local landowner, George Hay Dawkins-Pennant of Penrhyn Castle.
 Rectangular casement windows gave more light to the interior and a barrel-vaulted ceiling was installed below the medieval roof beams.
 The layout was typical of a small Evangelical Anglican church of this period, packed with box pews facing a prominent pulpit with a reading desk below it, from which the clergyman would take most of the service.
 A much grander new St. Curig’s church was built on the main road in 1883, and the dedication of the old church was changed to St. Julitta’s.